AlwaysThinkin/CumulusCI/README.md

 # Key Features

-* Out of the box, CumulusCI provides a complete best practice development and release process based on the processes used by Salesforce.org to build and release managed packages to thousands of users
+* Out of the box, CumulusCI provides a complete best practice development and release process based on the processes used by Salesforce.org to build and release managed packages to thousands of users.
 * Flexible and pluggable system for running tasks (single actions) and flows (sequences of tasks)
 * OAuth based org keychain allowing easy connection to Salesforce orgs and stored in local files using AES encryption